hackclub/hackclub/positions/community.md

 Having an easy way to start a coding club means very little without a community to back it.

-We are nowhere near creating a community for hackEDU.
+We are nowhere near creating a community for Hack Club.
 Now's the time to change that.

 Here are some of our current problems, among many others: